East quad on the Coe College campus

 Many students and families need to borrow additional funds to meet the cost of education.
 The decision becomes whether to borrow through the Parent Loan or a private student loan program.

 Our office is not able to recommend a specific lender to you.
-However, for your convenience we are able to provide you information about historical borrowing trends at Coe College.
+However, for your convenience, we can provide you with information about historical borrowing trends at Coe College.

-Loans that require "certification" from the college are generally going to offer you better terms and disburse funds directly to the college.
+Loans that require "certification" from the college will generally offer you better terms and disburse funds directly to the college.
 Our office is committed to working with whatever financing option best suits your needs.

 Additional information about choosing a loan that is right for you is available from the Consumer Financial Protection Bureau.